 Our first goal is to add some interaction to this application.
 In the example from the previous chapter, shapes were drawn at fixed positions by pressing buttons.
-Here we'd like to use the mouse to select the spots on the canvas to draw a number of points and lines.
+Here we'd like to use the mouse to select the spots on the canvas to the points and lines.

-In our first cut, we'll copy the implementation of the OCaml Paint program that we built in HW 6.
+In our first cut, we'll copy the implementation of the OCaml Paint program that we built in the first half of the course.
 In OCaml, we used a datatype to keep track of the current mode of the application.
 In Java, we can implement similar behavior with an enum.
 Below, we add the following two members to the Paint class-note that the enum is a nested class, and mode is a new field.
 We'll initialize this field with Mode.PointMode to record that we start drawing points.

 '''

 public enum Mode {

-PointMode,

-LineStartMode,

-LineEndMode
+PointMode, LineStartMode, LineEndMode

 }

 private Mode mode = Mode.PointMode;

 '''

 Furthermore, we'll modify the action listener for the radio buttons so that when they are selected, they will change the mode.
 We can do this by adding an additional parameter to the makeShapeButton method.
-This parameter must be marked as final so that it may be referred to in the actionPerformed method of the anonymous inner class.
+This parameter must be marked as final so that it may be referred to in the lambda expression.

 '''

 private JRadioButton makeShapeButton (ButtonGroup group,

 JPanel modeToolbar, String name, final Mode buttonMode) {

-JRadioButton b = new JRadioButton (name);
+JRadioButton b = new JRadioButton(name);

 // ... add to button group and toolbar

-b.addActionListener (new ActionListener() {

-public void actionPerformed(ActionEvent e) {

-mode = buttonMode;
+b.addActionListener((ActionEvent e) -> mode = buttonMode);

-}

-});

 return b;

 }

 '''

-'''

 When the radio buttons are created, we also need to specify their initial mode.

-'''